 - Return equipment and supplies to the appropriate unit.

 - Complete demobilization checkout process before being released from the incident.

 - Upon demobilization, report status to home unit including reassignment or estimated time of arrival (ETA) to home unit.

-- Anticipate demobilization, identify excess resources, coordinate and prepare demobilization schedule, and communicate with supervisor.
+- Anticipate demobilization, identify excess resources, coordinate and prepare demobilization schedules, and communicate with the supervisor.